zaytri/slime2/README.md

     npm run theme-build theme.custom
     ```

-11. This will create a new `release-theme-*` folder using the name of your theme, which will look like this:
+11. This will create a new `themes/release-*` folder using the name of your theme, which will look like this:

     ```
     📁 client
     📁 release
+    📁 src
-    📁 release-theme-custom
+    📁 themes
+      \_📁 custom
+      \_📁 release-custom
          \_📄 custom.css
          \_📄 custom.html
          \_📄 custom.js
          \_📄 TOKEN.js
-    📁 src
-    📁 themes
     ...
     ```

     - This will automatically update the HTML file to include the JS and CSS of the repo's version of slime2, replaces all instances of `{version}` with the slime2 version number, and replaces all instances of `{theme}` with your theme name.

-12. Zip all of the `release-theme-*` files, naming the `.zip` whatever you want, but I would recommend something like `custom-chat-1.0.0.zip`, and whenever you make a new update, update that version number accordingly!
+12. Zip all of the `release-*` files, naming the `.zip` whatever you want, but I would recommend something like `Custom-Chat-1.0.0.zip`, and whenever you make a new update, update that version number accordingly!

 13. Distribute that `.zip` file however you want!
 And if you just want to use your theme yourself, copy all of those files into a separate folder, put your token from https://slime2.stream/token into `TOKEN.js`, and load your HTML file into a browser source in OBS as a local file!

+14. **Bonus Tip**: Use the `themes` folder itself as a git repo to easily track and version control your own theme development!